 Athens Raise Acropolis Project

-How to get around in Athens?
+How do you get around in Athens?

 Athens has an exceptional public transportation network that covers all the city.
 The fastest way to get around is by using the Metro.
 It runs daily from 5 am to midnight.
 Another option is the buses and trolleybuses, but you have to check the timetable of your route.
 Finally, the tram network connects central Athens with coastal suburbs.